mzur/gnome-shell-wsmatrix/README.md

 ## Features

-- Allows free configuration of the number of rows and columns of the workspace grid.
+- Configurable number of rows and columns of the workspace grid.
-- Shows workspace thumbnails with live previews of the workspaces.
+- Workspace thumbnails with live previews of the workspaces (optional).
-- Allows free configuration of the scale of the workspace thumbnails.
+- Configurable scale of the workspace thumbnails.
+- Workspace overview on <kbd>Super</kbd>+<kbd>W</kbd>.